ietf-wg-cellar/matroska-specification/diagram.md

 The [Cueing Data]({{site.baseurl}}/index.html#CueingData) section contains all of the cues.
 Cues are the index for each of the tracks.
 It is a lot like the MetaSeek, but this is used for seeking to a specific time when playing back the file.
 Without this it is possible to seek, but it is much more difficult because the player has to 'hunt and peck' through the file looking for the correct timecode.

 The [Attachment]({{site.baseurl}}/index.html#Attachment) section is for attaching any type of file you want to a Matroska file.
 You could attach anything, pictures, webpages, programs, even the codec needed to play back the file.
 What you attach is up to you.
 (Someone might even want to attach an Ogg, or maybe another Matroska file some day?!?)
 In the future we want to come up with a standard way to label things like an album cover of a CD.

 The [Tagging]({{site.baseurl}}/index.html#Tagging) section contains all of the [Tags]({{site.baseurl}}/tagging.html) that relate to the the file and each of the tracks.
-These tags are just like the ID3 tags found in MP3's.
-It has information such as the singer or writer of a song, ctors that were in the video, or who made the video.
+These tags are like ID3 tags found in MP3's.
+It can hold information such as the singer or writer of a song, ctors that were in the video, or who made the video.

 # Order